centyllion/bulma-kotlin/README.md

 When the value of a multiple element is changed a simple [diff](https://github.com/centyllion/bulma-kotlin/blob/master/src/main/kotlin/bulma/diff.kt) algorithm is applied to update the DOM.

 ## Change logs

+## Current

+- `PanelTabsItem.onClick` can now be modified after creation.

 ## 0.3.1